its-essential-meaning/its-essential-meaning.github.io/README.md

 # its-essential-meaning.github.io

+Website to download book:

-Website for The Buddha's Teaching -- Its Essential Meaning by R.G. de S. Wettimuny
+The Buddha's Teaching -- Its Essential Meaning by R.G. de S. Wettimuny